 No ETF focuses purely on these UK banks.
-But plenty of ETFs are available which feature them as part of a wider UK, European or even global focus on established large-cap stocks with low price volatility and often a strong dividend record.
+But plenty of ETFs are available which feature them as part of a wider UK, European or even global focus on established large-cap stocks with low price volatility.

-eToro is the global broker of choice for over 20m investors from 160+ countries.
-As well as the popular ETFs, eToro offers a range of stocks, commodities, indices and crypto to get stuck into – with all non-CFD trades commission-free.
+eToro has over 20m investors from 160+ countries.
+As well as the popular ETFs, eToro offers a range of stocks, commodities, indices and crypto to get stuck into.
 Founded back in 2006, this broker has developed a slick platform that is a cinch to use with enormous support for the newbie investor.

-When buying an ETF with eToro, you are charged no commission fees.
-You can invest with as little as $10 (new minimum trade announced).
-The spread on eToro ETFs tend to be very reasonable: on the popular UK Banks ETF Core FTSE 100 UCITS ETF (ISF), for example, the spread is 0.2%.
+When buying an ETF with eToro, you can invest with as little as $10 (new minimum trade announced).
+The spread on eToro ETFs tend to be reasonable: on the popular UK Banks ETF Core FTSE 100 UCITS ETF (ISF), for example, the spread is 0.2%.

 Signing up with eToro does not take long, and only 2 forms of ID are required to get going.
 Another boon offered by the broker is the wide choice of deposit options, including PayPal.
 Deposit is free, but a flat withdrawal fee of $5 applies.

-When it comes to extras, eToro comes into its own.
-Not only is there the eToro smartphone app, for investing on the move.
 There is the eToro Money crypto wallet which allows you to get your hands on real crypto and stake it for rewards.
 And then there are eToro’s two in-house innovations: CopyTrader and Smart Portfolios.
-These are a real plus for new investors.

 CopyTrader allows you to copy the trades of more experienced investors in real-time.
 Smart Portfolios allows you to purchase into strategic portfolio positions for free.